fishfolk/bones/README.md

 - **Determinism:** Bones ECS is deterministic by default, making it easier to get a re-producible and predictable gameplay.
 - **Snapshot/Restore:** The Bones ECS world can be trivially snapshot and restored.
-- **Modding/Scripting ( work-in-progress ):** Bones ECS is built on our [`bones_schema`] system, which allows for runtime reflection and the ability to interact with data types defined outside of Rust.
+- **Modding/Scripting:** Bones ECS is built on our [`bones_schema`] system, which allows for runtime reflection and the ability to interact with data types defined outside of Rust.

 [`bones_schema`]: https://fishfolk.github.io/bones/rustdoc/bones_schema/index.html